JeeshaVij/Credit_Risk_Analysis/README.md

 # Summary

 - All the machine learning models used to perform the credit risk analysis fail in accurately determining the credit risk
 - Out of all the models, the Ensemble model has the highest accuracy.
-However, the high_risk prediction is only 7% which is very low
+However, the high_risk prediction is only 7% which is very low.
-  F-score average 97% and 14% for the high risk prediction which is again not a good one.
+  The F-score is also 14% for the high risk prediction which again is not a good one.
 - It would be very risky to use any of the above models to evaluate the credit risk.
 So, in my recomendation, none of the above models should be used.